wenzowski/refinery-enrollment/readme.md

 Generate the testing app with `$ bundle exec rake refinery:testing:dummy_app`

-If you've already generated one before you might have to `rm -r spec/dummy` first.
+If you're regenerating the testing app you should `$ rm -r spec/dummy` first or strange things will happen.

 Run the tests with `$ bundle exec rspec ./spec`

 ##Committing

-`refinery-enrollment` uses [Travis CI] to perform [continuous integration].
+*refinery-enrollment* uses [Travis CI] to perform [continuous integration].

-Each commit pushed to github will be automatically tested unless the commit message includes [ci skip]
+Each commit pushed to github will be automatically tested unless the commit message includes `[ci skip]`

   [Travis CI]: http://about.travis-ci.org/docs/